PhysikaTeam/PhysIKA-website/content/en/docs/Architecture/Nodes/index.md

 ---

 ## Structure of a node
-The follow code demonstrates a typical implementation of a node that handles the one-way coupling between particles and static triangular boundaries.
+The follow code demonstrates a typical implementation of a node that handles the one-way coupling between particles and static trianglar boundaries.

 ```go
 template<typename TDataType>